 Feminism is a postmodern ideology, this means feminism doesn’t exist in the Magical, Tribal, Mythic or Modern worldviews.
 Feminism is an evolution of those worldviews undoubtedly but has it gone far enough?
 Or too far?
 Feminism should be subject to as much scrutiny as any other powerful force in our culture.
 I find a clear lack of examination of the points of feminism so I ask questions.
 Sadly in this age of inquisition, the act of questioning the doctrine is seen as heresy and questioners are denounced as non-believers or in the case of questioning feminism, misogynists.

 Questions I ask

 What are the measures of equality?
 How do we know when we have achieved equality?
 Do we close the wage gap by paying men and women the same, regardless of qualifications, hours worked or time in the job?
 Or do we continue to reward excellence without regard to sex?
 How far do we go to open up traditionally male areas of expertise to women?
 Do we do the same to open up areas of female expertise to men?
 Why are there differences in the intakes of engineering or nursing degrees?
 Is it all down to social pressures or are there natural, biological and psychological factors at play too?
 What might those factors be?

 Fairness might be a better aim than equality.
 Equality means the same and as previously discussed men and women are not the same.
 Do we want a 50/;50 split in workplace deaths?
 Should firefighters be 50% female?
-Or nursery school teachers be 50% men regardless of the aptitudes and life skills?
+Or nursery school teachers be 50% men regardless of the attitudes and life skills?

 I am not a feminist and never will be.
 I am a humanist working for the understanding of the human position in the world.